Sundon 25kV DNO Network Rail Connection

 With electric rolling stock creating ever increasing service requirements and demands on the rail network, the Sundon 25kV DNO project is designed to provide the Midland Mainline Electrification with greater availability and load capacity.
 It will see Network Rail’s new Auto Transformer Feeder Station (ATFS) connected to National Grid’s 400kV Substation at Sundon, thereby future-proofing the line’s power supply.

-BakerHicks are providing civil engineering and cable system Front End Engineering and Design (FEED), detailed design and construction support services, as well as the production of as-built drawings, for the two new 25kV underground cable routes and associated equipment.
+BakerHicks are providing structural engineering and cable system Front End Engineering and Design (FEED), detailed design and construction support services, as well as the production of as-built drawings, for the two new 25kV underground cable routes and associated equipment.
 Key services include:

 - HV cable sealing end general arrangement, structure detailed and construction fabrication drawings